Umair7865/oracle-bucket/README.md

    - **Iterate Through Directories**: The script goes through each folder in the extraction path.
 Each folder should represent a separate database.

    - **Identify SQL Files**: Inside each database folder, the script looks for a file named `dump.sql`.
 This file contains the SQL commands needed to restore the database.

+   - **Check for Latest Dump**: Additionally, the script identifies the most recent `dump.sql` file within each database folder and restores that latest dump to ensure the most up-to-date data is used.

    - **Restore Process**: Using the MySQL command-line tool, the script imports the `dump.sql` file into the corresponding database.
 If the restoration is successful, you will see a message like: